maradona88/IoT-Big-Data-Processing/README.md

 file01: book12, book34, cd12, cd42, dvd32
 file02: book32, book34, dvd32
 Output should be: key-value pairs in which the key is the item and the value is the list of the items most commonly bought by customers who also bought this item.
+# The code is in /src folder.
+# The output is in
 The program is written in Java.
 And the code is in ItemSuggestion.java file.
 The mapper and reducer functions have been implemented.
 Mapper makes a key value pairs, where the key is bought item and the value is a string containing all items bought in combination with the one which is the key.